 Know Your Role

 As Shakespeare notes, we all have different “parts” or roles during the course of our lives, and with each role comes a different type of social need.
 Think about all of the different types of people in the world and the connections you have with them.
 Are you a mother, a friend, or an acquaintance?
 Are you a CEO, a celebrity, or a scientist?
-The roles you play will not only shape your social interactions, but also determine how to best incorporate social media into your life.
+The roles you play will not only shape your social interactions but also determine how to best incorporate social media into your life.

 1. Define the roles you wish to play.
 If you primarily want to use social media as an artist, for example, you'll have a different strategy than someone who wants to use social media as a realtor.

 2. Understand your goals.
 It may be tempting to make this the most important point, but in most cases, your goals will derive from your roles.
-If you're a mother, your goal may be to maintain closer contact with your children.
+If you're a mother, your goal may be to maintain close contact with your children.
 If you're a celebrity, your goal may be to show the world that you're a caring human being.
 If you're a realtor, your goal may be to stay in touch with past clients and create new sales leads.
 Your goals can be general or very specific.

 3. Learn about the strengths and weaknesses of each social media platform, especially if you're not familiar with them.
 Once you do this, you'll gain a better understanding of how to merge your goals with social media tools.
 Without understanding the purpose, advantages, and disadvantages of each tool, you may waste your time and resources.